 “Please mind the gap between the platform and the train”.
-Everyday millions of commuters and tourists rub shoulder to shoulder travelling the ‘tube’; the world’s 4th largest underground network.
+Every day millions of commuters and tourists rub shoulder to shoulder traveling the ‘tube’; the world’s 4th largest underground network.
 Being the deepest and darkest part of the 17 current lines that Transport for London operate is the Northern Line or better known to Londoners as the ‘Misery Line’ due to constantly running late in the 70’s and 80’s.

 The London Underground Serial Killer is written by Geoff Platt, a former acting detective constable for the Metropolitan Police, and tells us of events that unfolded in the 1970 – 80’s.

 He examines a man who was just ‘ordinary looking’ but turned into one of the most evil and prolific killers ever and became the only Irish serial killer in history.
 No one has ever heard of him due to government censorship claims Geoff Platt.
 Censorship of a murderer he claims, which covered up at least 18 murders due to fears the truth would cause public chaos.
 Let me introduce Kieran Patrick Kelly of Dublin, Republic of Ireland (known to his friends as Nosey).

 Chapter one introduces the book by bringing our attention to who Kieran Kelly was and his Irish roots.
 In the 1950’s-1980’s, hundreds of thousands of Irish people came over to Britain, with the highest concentrate settling in London.
 As they had no work and were very poor, they thought that by moving to Britain they would have a better way of life.